bmw-biker/Pictap-Fork/README.md

   The new gps.sql I converted from its json files.\
   Note that it obviously must be bigger than the original which appears to be no issue for my DS224+.\
   Many thanks to [umer2001](https://github.com/umer2001).\

-### Currently working on
-- **Try to make folders public accessable**
-    - Public albums are already possible.
-    - Although they have some slight side effect:
-        - We have to create an album for makeing them public.
-        - Pictures currently don't show any information (location,...)
-        - We cannot use the folder structure.
-    - What if we just could share some subfolder with no rights but display images.
-    - Currently trying to understand and solve some security issues.
 <br><br>